Two new COVID-19 cases in Leeds, Grenville, and Lanark

 Two new cases of COVID-19 are being reported in the Leeds, Grenville, and Lanark region.

-One new case was reported in the 24 hours before the report was released.
-One new case was reported from the previous days.
+Both of the new cases were the 24 hours before the report was released.

-The majority of the known active cases are in the United Counties of Leeds and Grenville.
+Of the known active case, 13 are in the United Counties of Leeds and Grenville (UCLG) and 10 are in Lanark.

+Broken down, 9 are in UCLG East, 3 are in UCLG West, and 1 is in UCLG Central.

-11 are in Lanark.
-1 case is marked as Out of Region/Unknown.
+In Lanark, 9 are in Lanark East, and 1 is in Lanark East.

-One person is in the hospital with the virus.
-They are in the intensive care unit on a ventilator.
+Two people are in the hospital with the virus.
+Both of them are in the intensive care unit.
+One of them is on a ventilator.